- What should we bring with us?

 - Can I (or somebody in my group) ride on the escort boat?

 We are not permitted to have guests ride on the escort boat unless it is an emergency or evacuation situation.
-The boat can always tow you if the kayaking is too strenuous, but we are not allowed to let anybody but our guide ride on the boat.
+The boat can always tow you if the kayaking is too strenuous, but we are not allowed to let anybody but our certified instructor ride on the boat.

 - Will we see sea turtles?